Lightweight/Simple

 Much of the complexity is shunted to the tooling, reducing the complexity of the spec. for easier integration and porting to other languages.

-This is a preview release to get developer feedback and (hopefully) identify any gaps in the current specification.
+This is a preview release to get developer feedback and (hopefully) identify gaps in the current implementation.
 CashConnect is still under development and IS NOT yet safe for Production use.

 CashConnect is a lightweight templating system that aims to provide a versatile and secure interface for Dapp <-> Wallet communications on Bitcoin Cash.